nalej/docs/tutorials/initiallogin.md

 ### Web interface views

+The different views of the system are accessible through the column in the far left part of the screen (with a dark background).
+The views you can navigate to are:

-The first screen is the **Organization** section, which contains a view of all members of the organization and its subscription plan.
-There is a section column in the left part of the screen.
+- **[Organization](../organization/organization-1)**, which contains a view of all members of the organization and its subscription plan.

-From here you can go to the **Infrastructure** view and interact with the inventory.
+- **[Infrastructure](infrastructure/inventory)**, where you can interact with the Inventory.

-From here you can go to the **Resources** view and interact with the clusters in the system, and the nodes they manage.
+- **[Resources](resources/resources-1)**, where you can manage the clusters in the system, and the nodes associated to them.

-You can also go to the **Devices** view, where you can see all the devices in the system and the device groups that contain them.
+- **[Devices](devices/devices-1)**,  where you can see all the devices in the system and the device groups that contain them, and

-Finally, in the **Applications** view you can interact with the registered and deployed apps.
+- **[Applications](applications/applications-1)**, where you can interact with the registered and deployed apps.

 For more information on any of these views, please go to the corresponding section of this documentation, where the different views are described in detail.